marvin-hansen/next_graph/README.md

 with single digit second processing time.
 As a matter of fact, a single data center server (for example, Dell PowerEdge) with 3 TB of memory can process a graph with a staggering 16 billion nodes and up to 80 billion edges and still complete the shortest path algorithm within 10 seconds or less.

+## Misc.

+Parallel graph algorithms have been experimented with using Rayon, but none yielded any performance improvements.
+Therefore, the parallel implementation has been feature gated and moved inside an optional type extension.
+It is not entirely clear why the parallelism on graphs with one million nodes yielded no improvement, but at this stage it is assumed to be an implementation problem because parallel graph algorithms are notoriously hard to implement correctly.
+Contributions and PR's with improvements of the parallel code are welcome.
+The general recommendation is to stick with the existing algorithms as these are the most optimized.

 ## 📜 Licence